Alberto Hurtado University

 Furthermore, our mutual collaboration has led us to expand this alliance to the academic and research areas with various faculties, such as:

-• Faculty of Social Sciences, Department of Geography; in the development of the master plan for the Maipo River Wetland Nature Sanctuary (2020-2021)
+• Faculty of Social Sciences, Department of Geography; in the development of the Master Plan for the Maipo River Wetland Nature Sanctuary (2020-2021)

 • Faculty of Education; creating a new pedagogical model through the Transformative Nature program.